 People start their New Year by creating a list called “My New Years Resolution”, which believe it or not is a lie.
-Well, I followed the lie myself too.
+Well, I followed that lie myself.
 I had everything planned out the last week of December, from losing weight to publishing my first book.
 Yet, things cannot and will not go my way no matter what I try.
 I started my year with a big slap across the face.
-You can say that my yearly dentist visit went from cheerful to down right disastrous.
+You can say that my yearly dentist visit went from cheerful to downright disastrous.
 You see, I used to wear braces when I was in the eighth grade, no not because it was cool, but because I actually needed them.
 I had wonky teeth that needed two years to straighten out.
 Two years of hell.
 Then, came the permanent retainers, which I wear to this day.
 Retainers aren’t that bad compared to braces; however, after wearing them for three years one can only hope for them to get removed.
 As I was saying, after my yearly trip to the dentist, to hopefully remove the permanent retainers, I was thrown right into a well.

 I had to get my wisdom teeth out!

 Of course after watching the many, many viral videos of people high on anesthetic babbling about god knows what!
 I was terrified.
 Yet, there was no getting around it.
 So I put on a brave face and marched into the dentist’s office.
 I did some research beforehand and it turns out that most people either go on a general anesthetic or local anesthesia.
-I hoped for the latter, but I took my sister with me incase I become a noodle.
+I hoped for the latter, but I took my sister with me incase I became a noodle.
 The dentist said that I wouldn’t be removing them all together, but one at a time.
 Which means one every two to three weeks.